SoccerMaster: A Vision Foundation Model for Soccer Understanding: Models

-\textbf{Athlete detection.} The athlete detection head~($\Psi_{\mathrm{d}}$) employs a lightweight Deformable DETR decoder-like~\cite{Deformable-DETR} structure to perform attention between learnable queries and the extracted spatial features~($\mathcal{F}_{\mathrm{spa}}$) to obtain object-level features, which are then passed through three linear layers that predict the athlete bounding box~($\hat{\mathbf{b}}_i$), player role~($\hat{\mathbf{r}}_i$), and jersey number~($\hat{\mathbf{n}}_i$), respectively, expressed as:
+\textbf{Athlete detection and identification.} The athlete detection and identification head~($\Psi_{\mathrm{d}}$) employs a lightweight Deformable DETR decoder-like~\cite{Deformable-DETR} structure to perform attention between learnable queries and the extracted spatial features~($\mathcal{F}_{\mathrm{spa}}$) to obtain object-level features, which are then passed through three linear layers that predict the athlete bounding box~($\hat{\mathbf{b}}_i$), player role~($\hat{\mathbf{r}}_i$), and jersey number~($\hat{\mathbf{n}}_i$), respectively, expressed as:

 We adopt bounding box regression loss~($\mathcal{L}_{\mathrm{bbox}}$) and classification loss~($\mathcal{L}_{\mathrm{cls}}$) commonly used in detection tasks, while role classification~($\mathcal{L}_{\mathrm{r}}$) and jersey number recognition~($\mathcal{L}_{\mathrm{j}}$) employ focal loss~\cite{FocalLoss}.
 The overall objective function for this task is a weighted sum of the above items expressed as: